indeedeng/iwf/README.md

 By default, the workflow execution will fail when Start/Decide API max out the retry attempts.
 In some cases that workflow want to ignore the errors.
-A new future is [WIP](https://github.com/indeedeng/iwf/issues/148) to introduce a `StartApiFailurePolicy` to allow this.
+A new feature is [WIP](https://github.com/indeedeng/iwf/issues/148) to introduce a `StartApiFailurePolicy` to allow this.

 Alternatively, WorkflowState can utilize `attempts` or `firstAttemptTime` from the context to decide ignore the exception/error.